mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 V0 to V1
 --------

-- *normalisation* and *normalisation* are both accepted and equivalent
+- *normalisation* and *normalization* are both accepted and equivalent
 - *detector.calibration* was renamed to *detector.correction*
 - *mask.beamstop_shadow* and *mask.mask_pixels* were moved to
   *mask.spatial.beamstop_shadow* and *mask.spatial.mask_pixels*